 Claim: “Some of the gospels that Constantine attempted to eradicate managed to survive.
 The Dead Sea Scrolls were found in the 1950s.”

 We could go on, but this should suffice to alert the reader to the blurring of fact and fiction in The Da Vinci Code.
 More complete analysis of the numerous liberties the novel takes can be found in a number of books on the subject.
-We reviewed five of them in “The Da Vinci Con,” posted on this Web site.
+We’ve reviewed five of them in “The Da Vinci Con.”

 Dan Brown is a gifted creator of convincing stories.
 But much of The Da Vinci Code’s popularity is in the chord it strikes with our religiously lightweight and capricious New Age, where individuals can pick and mix their own personal brand of religious karma.
 We live in a culture of “spirituality lite,” where we are fascinated with “spiritual” issues that titillate us, yet are repelled by those that require deep commitment to a high moral standard.
 Religion, history, God and everything else is thus reconstructed until it fits into our feel-good, own-brand comfort zones.